-Head and Neck Cancer
+Head and Neck Cancer Supportive Care and Survivorship

 At UT Southwestern Medical Center, on-site speech pathologists who specialize in voice, speech, and swallowing therapy are key members of our team.
-We also partner with the UT Southwestern facial reanimation center, a world-class program that treats facial paralysis.
+We also partner with the UT Southwestern facial reanimation team, a world-class program that treats facial paralysis.

 Additional support services include: